-Wedge bolts can be purchased in a variety of lengths but the embedment depth must be 5 times the bolt diameter in order to conform with European standards.
-In North America 2 to 5 inch lengths being the most commonly used by climbers.
+Wedge bolts can be purchased in a variety of lengths but the embedment depth must be five times the bolt diameter in order to conform with European standards.
+In North America two to five inch lengths are the most commonly used by climbers.

 Wedge bolts are common throughout Europe and overcome the issues associated with ensuring that removable sleeve bolts always have sufficient applied torque.
 Throughout North America, Fixe, Powers and Hilti KB3 are common alternatives, used with Fixe or equivalent brand hangers.

 Torque Controlled – Sleeve Bolts